savoirfairelinux/building-inclusive-open-source-software/docs/A-AIE.md

 ---

 # When to use ?

-Use this module to get a nuanced sense of what accessibility, ableism and techno-ableism really mean.
+Use this module to get a nuanced sense of what accessibility, ableism and techno-ableism really means.

 # Description